SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

 TYPES inttab_type TYPE TABLE OF i WITH EMPTY KEY.
 DATA itab TYPE SORTED TABLE OF i WITH NON-UNIQUE DEFAULT KEY.
-FIELD-SYMBOLS <fs> TYPE inttab_type.
+FIELD-SYMBOLS <fs> TYPE inttab_type. itab = VALUE #( ( 1 ) ( 2 ) ( 3 ) ).

-"The following assignment is not possible due to incompatible types, "although the internal table has the same line type (but there is a "different table type and key).
+"The following assignment is not possible due to incompatible types.
+"The internal table has the same line type, but it has a different "table type and key.
 "ASSIGN itab TO <fs>.

 "Using CONV to convert the internal table to the required table type.